-It is important to note that the flour has a low glycemic index and low-calorie content, does not contain gluten and is rich in fiber compared to wheat flour.
+It is important to note that the flour has a low glycemic index and low-calorie content, does not contain gluten, and is rich in fiber compared to wheat flour.

 The chemical composition of Organic Garbanzo Bean Flour is high in potassium, selenium, iron, B vitamins, phosphorus.
-Also, gram flour contains beta-carotene, vitamins A, C, E, K, and PP. Copper, calcium, sodium, magnesium, phytoestrogens and other biologically active substances should also be mentioned.
+Also, gram flour contains beta-carotene, vitamins A, C, E, K, and PP. Copper, calcium, sodium, magnesium, phytoestrogens, and other biologically active substances should also be mentioned.

 How to Use Organic Garbanzo Bean Flour

 You can add the flour to the dough for bread and pastries, desserts, soups, cereals, sauces, use as breading.
 The product goes well with spices, vegetables and fruits, nuts, honey, cocoa, and many other products.
-You can use the flour as an independent ingredient, as well as mix with other types of flour, such as rice or wheat flour.
+You can use the flour as an independent ingredient, as well as mix with different types of flour, such as rice or wheat flour.

 This flour is a base for vegetarian cuisine because it is not only healthy but also very nutritious.
 It does not absorb vegetable oil when frying, and you get a product with an unusually dry and crispy crust that has a pleasant nutty flavor.